McCoyAle/kube-cert-study/multipass.md

     // Repeat the steps in step 2 on the remaining worker node

 ### Joining Your Nodes to Your Cluster
-Now that we have created multiple VMs, which represents nodes, we need to join them together so that the orchestration layers is aware of what underlying infrastructure makes up the cluster, to deploy your containerized images to.
+Now that we have created multiple VMs, which represents nodes in our cluster, we need to join them together so that the orchestration layer is aware of the underlying infrastructure which creates the cluster where your containerized images are deployed to.
 For more information on this process or if you run into any issues, you can review the following [page](https://microk8s.io/docs/clustering).

 1. You will need to join the nodes by first generating a token on the control-plan node.
 In order to do so, shell into the control plane node: